 But there are a few things you can do to address this.

 By improving your efficiency, you can save time and resources, freeing up funds for other areas.
-You can do this by streamlining the student recruitment and enrollment process, and by centralising your data into one CRM.
+You can do this by streamlining the student recruitment and enrollment process, and by centralising your data into one higher education CRM.

 You can also enhance your fundraising efforts to bring more money into the institution.
 This is done by sending targeted emails to students and alumni, and putting on more fundraising events and campaigns.